JMcInerneyLab/groot/readme.md

 | Subsets       | The predecessors to the subgraphs - a set of genes free of fusion events                      |
 | Split         | An edge of a tree represented as the left and right leaf-sets                                 |

-* Data may be conventional or imputed, concrete or abstract, Groot doesn't care.
+* Data may be conventional or imputed, concrete or abstract, but Groot doesn't care.

 Data formats
 ------------

 Groot endeavours to use one, simple, popular, standard format for each data type.
-The following formats are supported:
+The following formats are thus used:

 * Sequences: FASTA
 * Similarities: BLAST format 6 TSV
 * Trees: Newick
-* Networks: CSV
+* Networks: CSV edge table
 * Scripts: Python
 * Internal data: Pickle